fruitcake/oauth2-rooiontmoet/readme.md

 You will need to apply for API access.
 By default, only `profile` access is granted.
 Admin users can have access to more scopes, depending on the access level.
 Contact Fruitcake for more information.

+> Only verified endpoints have access, so make sure you register those first!

 ### Authorization Code Flow